jrandj/aws-security-specialty/README.md

 1. Determine if changes to baseline security configuration have been made.

-    * Amazon Machine Images (AMIs) provide an initial configuration for an Amazon EC2 instance, which includes the Windows OS and optional customer-specific customizations, such as applications and security controls.
+    * Amazon Machine Images (AMIs) provide an initial configuration for an Amazon EC2 instance, which includes the Windows OS and optional customer-specific customisations, such as applications and security controls.

     * Patch Manager is a capability of AWS Systems Manager, which provides predefined patch baselines for each of the operating systems supported by Patch Manager.